junron/subject-calc/README.md

 # subject-calc
-A javaFX app to calculate your CS module grade
+A javaFX app to calculate your subject module grade